Standout Online Business Administration Doctorates in North Carolina

 Inside Online DBA Programs in North Carolina: School Spotlights

-This North Carolina online Doctor of Business Administration is designed for experienced professionals seeking to elevate their expertise in business theory, research, and leadership — all with the flexibility of a hybrid format.
+This North Carolina online DBA is designed for experienced professionals looking to deepen their expertise in business theory, research, and leadership—all within a hybrid format.

-The program is offered through the school’s Belk College of Business, which is one of fewer than 2% of the world’s business schools to achieve and maintain the Association to Advance Collegiate Schools of Business (AACSB International) accreditation for both business and accounting programs.
+The program is offered through the Belk College of Business, one of fewer than 2% of schools worldwide to earn AACSB accreditation in both business and accounting.

-Gardner-Webb University’s online DBA in North Carolina offers a flexible hybrid format for working professionals.
-The program spans 60 credit hours and typically takes about three years to complete, during which you’ll undergo online coursework and occasional on-campus residencies to develop collaboration skills and discover mentorship opportunities.
+Gardner-Webb University offers an online DBA with a flexible hybrid format designed for working professionals.
+The 60-credit program typically takes about three years, combining online coursework with occasional on-campus residencies for collaboration and mentorship.

 DBA or PhD in Business: Which Degree Do You Need?